How is Leslie's Inc.'s (NASDAQ: LESL) stock expected to perform amid current market woes? - The Dwinnex

 Valuation Measures:

-Investors should consider key stock statistics when deciding whether to invest or divest.
-In the wake of the recent closing price, LESL now has a Market Capitalization of 2.48B and an Enterprise Value of 3.30B.
-As of this moment, Leslie’s’s Price-to-Earnings (P/E) ratio for their current fiscal year is 17.03, and their Forward P/E ratio for the next fiscal year is 13.13.
-The expected Price-to-Earnings-to-Growth (PEG) calculation for the next 5 years is 0.52.
-For the stock, the TTM Price-to-Sale (P/S) ratio is 1.63.
-Its current Enterprise Value per Revenue stands at 2.20 whereas that against EBITDA is 13.08.
+As of this moment, Leslie’s’s Price-to-Earnings (P/E) ratio for their current fiscal year is 18.66, and their Forward P/E ratio for the next fiscal year is 14.38.
+The expected Price-to-Earnings-to-Growth (PEG) calculation for the next 5 years is 1.92.
+For the stock, the TTM Price-to-Sale (P/S) ratio is 1.76.

 Stock Price History: